* Turkey says will deal only with Iraq on crude exports

 While this week's U.S. data gave a mixed picture, the outlook for global oil demand has strengthened, analysts say.

-The International Energy Agency earlier this month raised its 2017 global oil demand growth estimate to 1.6 million barrels per day (bpd) from 1.5 million bpd, citing stronger-than-expected demand growth in the United States and Europe.
+The International Energy Agency earlier this month raised its 2017 global oil demand growth estimate to 1.6 million bpd from 1.5 million bpd, citing stronger than expected demand growth in the United States and Europe.